Nefomemes/battlelog.js/tutorials/Interacting with the Battlelog API yourself.md

 console.log(res.data)
 ```

 And alright, we can rut it in RunKit.
-[Click here if you want to take a look.](https://runkit.com/nefomemes/axios-battlelog-api-user)
+[Click here if you want to take a look.](https://runkit.com/nefomemes/axios-battlelog-api-user).
+[Or if you are one of those pesky Replit fanboys.](https://repl.it/@Nefomemes/axios-battlelog-api-user#index.js)